-- Arriving in a ski resort at 6.30am can be soul destroying.
+- Arriving in a ski resort at six thirty in the morning is a little soul destroying.
 It is likely to be dark, cold and there will be no shops or bars open for you to get breakfast.
-You will not be given access to your hotel or chalet until 4pm so you will need to find somewhere else to change into your ski clothes.
-Furthermore the ski hire shops and the first lifts will not open/start until 08.30hrs.
+You will not be allowed to check into your accommodation until 4pm so you will need to find somewhere else to change into your ski clothes.
+Furthermore the ski hire shops and the first lifts will not open until 08.30hrs.

-4. Evening Eurostar to Paris plus overnight sleeper train
+4. Evening Eurostar to Paris + overnight sleeper train

 Add two extra days of skiing to your holiday and save money